CACFP Administrative Manual Section 3.3

 • Signature of the participant/adult household member

 Household income and the last four digits of the participant’s social security number (SSN) are not required.
-Center officials must certify the adult as eligible for free meals by signing and dating the application.
+It is a best practice for the certifying official to sign and date the MBF.
 If any of the required information is missing from the MBF, or if the MBF is not returned, the center must claim the participant at the base rate.

 The California Department of Social Services no longer accepts alternative documentation for categorical determinations.
 All participants claimed at the free or reduced-price rate must have a valid MBF on file.
 For further information, please see MB CACFP-02-2016: Participant Eligibility Record for Adult Day Care.